15 Reading Textbooks

 This is true if you read your textbook before going to class.
 Why?
 Because if your instructor is talking about a lot of new material or concepts in class for the very first time, it can be difficult to take good notes and understand how all of the concepts fit together.

-If you read your textbook before you go to class, then you already have a general understanding of the most important topics in that unit.
+If you read your textbook before you go to class, you’ll already have a general understanding of the most important topics in that unit.
 You’ll already be familiar with some of the key words, and you’ll have a good idea, like a “sneak peek”, of what’s coming up.
-This way, when you go to class, your instructor’s lecture will support and strengthen the things that you’re already starting to learn, plus you’ll be able to identify things that you might not understand yet.
-You’ll be equipped to ask good questions and to participate well in class.
+This way, when you go to class, your instructor’s lecture will strengthen the things that you’re already starting to learn, and you’ll be able to ask good questions and to participate well in class.

 Most textbooks include some additional resources to help you study